The source code of all examples is included in the JDroidLib distribution.

 status.setText("Trying to connect to '" + partnerName + "' ...");

-bp = new BluetoothPeer(this, partnerDevice, serviceName, thistrue);
+bp = new BluetoothPeer(this, partnerDevice, serviceName, this, true);

 if (bp.isConnected())